khairop/pr2_expl_data/README.md

-Data are arlready extracted in .data subdirectory Using the rds functions we create the respective data tables Depedning on the exercise we filter out the respective data For plot3 we are using dev.copy function to create the png file (development env is Windows 7) For plot4, we need to find with extra commands the coal relatd source Before drawing the plots, we are using the english setlocale (intial reginonal setting are Windows Greek) as a startup value in Rconsole config file
+Data are arlready extracted in .data subdirectory Using the rds functions we create the respective data tables Depedning on the exercise we filter out the respective data For plot3 and plot6 we are using dev.copy function to create the png file (development env is Windows 7) For plot4, we need to find with extra commands the coal relatd source Before drawing the plots, we are using the english setlocale (intial reginonal setting are Windows Greek) as a startup value in Rconsole config file